CybercentreCanada/assemblyline-incident-manager/README.md

                                 Assemblyline account API key.
 NOTE that this API key requires read access.  [required]

-  --min_score INTEGER           The minimum score for files that we want to
+  --max_score INTEGER           The maximum score for files that we want to
-                                query from Assemblyline.  [required]
+                                download from Assemblyline.  [required]

   --incident_num TEXT           The incident number that each file is
                                 associated with.  [required]